hugoduncan/dado/dev/design/adr/adr-repl-message-loop.md

 - Must support exact "EXIT" command for termination
 - Should follow existing component patterns
 - Must coordinate multiple components safely
+- Need to refresh prompt and context before each AI interaction

 ## Decision
 We will: